 for each_list in app_data_set technique requires us to write only two lines of code regardless of the number of rows in the data set — the data set can have five rows or one million.

 Our intermediate goal is to use this new technique to compute the average rating for our five rows above, and our final goal is to compute the average rating for our data set with 7,197 rows.
-We’ll do exactly that over the next few screens of this mission, but for now, we’ll focus on practicing this technique to get a good grasp of it.
+We’ll do exactly that over the next few screens of this lesson, but for now, we’ll focus on practicing this technique to get a good grasp of it.

 Before writing any code, we need to indent the code we want repeated four space characters to the right: